alpinejs/alpine/README.md

 Think of it like Tailwind for JavaScript.

 > Note: This tool's syntax is almost entirely borrowed from VueJs.
-I am forever grateful the gift it is to the web.
+I am forever grateful for the gift it is to the web.

 ## Install
 Add the following script at the end of your `<head>` tag.